The Strange Tale of My Frankenstein 386

 The Computer Store

 I played with our new XT computer for a couple of weeks before it broke.
-We took it down to a place called the Computer Connection.
+We took it down to a place called Computer Consignment.
 I took one step in and I was in heaven.
 So many old computers and computer parts.
 It was awesome.
 What wasn’t so awesome was the diagnosis.
 Our new computer had a problem with the motherboard.
 It needed the electronic equivalent of a heart transplant.
 My dad had just started law school, so we couldn’t afford anything too spiffy.
 But he needed a word processor, so we got it fixed.
 And even though it wasn’t top of the line, we did get an upgrade.
-The guys at the Computer Connection put in a new motherboard with a 386 processor and a full meg of RAM.
+The guys at Computer Consignment put in a new motherboard with a 386 processor and a full meg of RAM.
 This was a big step up from my old Tandy.

 More Frankenstein Parts